 Our Mission: is to dramatically shift the cultural paradigm in order to improve societies response to individuals who have experienced trauma, victimization and other complex experiences.

-We Envision: a trauma informed and violent free society that empowers individuals and families while promoting respect and dignity of all people.
+A response that empowers individuals and families while embracing compassion, respect and dignity of all people.